pytorch/xla/master/_sources/learn/eager.md.txt

     by `torch_xla.compile`.

-The implementation of the `torch_xla.compile` is actually pretty straight forward, it disable the eager mode when entering the target function and start tracing.
+The implementation of the `torch_xla.compile` is actually pretty straight forward, it disables the eager mode when entering the target function and start tracing.
 It will call the `torch_xla.sync()` when target function returns and reenable the eager mode.
 You can expect the same perfomrance by using the `eager` + `compile` API compared to the